techidaily/site-facebook-video-content/source/_posts/updated-capturing-faces-to-face-on-fb-top-4-tips-for-2024.md

 Filmora can record videos via the built-in or an external webcam record system audio and audio from an external source, which means you record videos using professional equipment.
 You can start a new screen recording session by clicking on the software's desktop icon and selecting the Quick Capture mode from the software's welcome window.
 Before each session, you should choose the area of the screen you want to record, change the video's frame rate, and choose the video and audio capturing devices.
 After you've adjusted the settings for the screen recording session, you can start a video call on Facebook and then hit the Record button to start capturing the video.

 Pause or stop recording at any moment by clicking on the appropriate buttons in the software's toolbar or by using the Hotkey F10\.
 Once the session is complete, the video file you've created will be opened in Filmora video editing mode.
 The software's video editor offers transitions, cutting, and trimming tools, as well as a rich selection of annotations, filters, and effects.
 Filmora video editor supports nearly all popular input video file formats, but you can only export Facebook video calls as MP4 or MOV files.
 The software also enables you to capture videos on [Instagram](https://tools.techidaily.com/wondershare/filmora/download/).
-Google[meets](https://tools.techidaily.com/wondershare/filmora/download/) [YouTube](https://tools.techidaily.com/wondershare/filmora/download/), [FaceTime](https://tools.techidaily.com/wondershare/filmora/download/), and more.
+Google [meets](https://tools.techidaily.com/wondershare/filmora/download/) [YouTube](https://tools.techidaily.com/wondershare/filmora/download/), [FaceTime](https://tools.techidaily.com/wondershare/filmora/download/), and more.

 ## Method 2: Record Facebook Video Call on iPhone or iPad